 - Close apps using the Force Quit Applications manager.

 Close Apps Using the Force Quit Applications Manager

 Many users use Task Manager on Windows mostly to quit apps that not respond.
 For this reason on a Mac, there is a shortcut, that calls Force Quit Applications manager.

 You can use Activity Monitor if you need information about your Mac work dynamics.
 To force close the apps, select them and click the “X” icon on the top-left corner of the window.

 Memory Cleaner is a free application that speeds up your Mac by cleaning inactive memory.
 Also, it combines Force Quit Applications manager and most critical part of Activity Monitor – RAM space taken by an individual app.
-Memory Cleaner shows you how much RAM is using right now, how much memory every app use and allows you to quit and force quit apps.
+Memory Cleaner shows you how much RAM is using right now, how much memory every app uses and allows you to quit and force quit apps.